keptn/keptn.github.io/content/docs/concepts/delivery/index.md

 > **Challenge:** Today, many organization build their continuous delivery workflows by hand and in an imperative way.
 This can lead to a lot of manual work when a scripted delivery pipeline - with slight modifications - is spread across the organization and re-used by different teams.
 Just imagine the difficulty to keep all variations of this pipeline up-to-date and to consider future changes in the delivery workflow of a new artifact.

-Keptn follows the approach of *declerative multi-stage delivery* meaning that there is no need to write *any* imperative pipeline code.
+Keptn follows a *declarative multi-stage delivery* approach meaning that there is no need to write *any* imperative pipeline code.
 Instead, a multi-stage delivery workflow is defined declaratively by defining *what* needs to be done and all the details on *how* to achieve it is left to other components.

 ## Shipyard for Delivery Declaration

 The definition is manifested in a so-called *shipyard* file that defines a delivery workflow.
 It can hold multiple stages, each with a dedicated *deployment strategy*, *test strategy*, as well as a *remediation strategy*.
 Following this declarative approach, there is no need to write imperative pipeline code.
 Keptn takes the shipyard file and creates a multi-stage workflow each stage having a deployment strategy (e.g., blue/green), testing strategy (e.g., functional tests or performance tests), and an optional automated remediation strategy to trigger self-healing actions.
+To learn more about a shipyard configuration, please continue [here](../../develop/continuous_delivery/multi_stage/).

 Please take a look at an example of a multi-stage delivery workflow with a *dev*, *hardening*, and *production* stage with blue/green deployment and automated problem remediation.

 ```yaml
 stages: